dailydotdev/daily/.github/ISSUE_TEMPLATE/---feature-request.md

     Describe the functionality you would like to have in Daily in a precise and clear way. e.g I would like to have a ...

-    If it's an issue with the current implementation, please mention and describe it clearly. e.g I have an issue when ...
+    If you want to request an update in current implementation, please mention and describe it clearly. e.g I would like to request an update for ...
 -->

 ### Solution